veloblank/streak-cli-app/README.md

 License

-The gem is available as open source under the terms of the MIT License.
+While not yet a Ruby gem, the codebase is available as open source software under the terms of the MIT License.
+Please consider me as a willing participant in future developments of the project.
+It has served its purpose as a CLI project, but its impact can be much greater.